Kitura/kitura.dev/content/docs/guides/authentication/basic-authentication.md

 If you're using Xcode it should display the message: Type 'MyBasicAuth' does not conform to protocol 'TypeSafeCredentials'

-Click "Fix" to autogenerate the stubs for verifyPassword and id:
+Click "Fix" to autogenerate the stubs for `verifyPassword` and `id`:

 ```swift
 public static func verifyPassword(username: String, password: String, callback: @escaping (MyBasicAuth?) -> Void) {